gregberge/svgr/README.md

 ## Motivation

-React supports SVG out of the box, it's simpler, easier and much more powerful to have a component instead of an SVG file.
-Wrapped in React components, your SVG are inlined in the page and you can style it using CSS.
+React supports SVG out of the box, it's simpler, easier and much more powerful to have components instead of SVG files.
+Wrapped in a React component, your SVG is inlined in the page and you can style it using CSS.

-There is a lot of projects doing the same but I wanted something solid and configurable.
+There is a lot of similar projects but I wanted something solid and configurable.
-This is project is based on [h2x](https://github.com/smooth-code/h2x), a powerful and configurable HTML transpiler.
-It permits to modify SVG code using AST, that give a lot of power.
+This project is based on [h2x](https://github.com/smooth-code/h2x), a powerful and configurable HTML transpiler.
+It uses AST power (like [Babel](https://github.com/babel/babel/)) that gives a lot of power.

 ## Command line usage